almarklein/asgineer/docs/start.rst

 Installation
 ============

-Asgineer need Python 3.6 or higher.
 To install or upgrade, run:

 .. code-block:: shell